anthemis/developer-intern-2012/README.markdown

 Getting started
 ===============

-1. Fork this repository to your own account
+1. Fork this repository to your own account and clone it.

+2.  `bundle update`

-2. `rake db:migrate`
+3.  `rake db:migrate`

 3.  `rake db:seed`

 4.  `rails s`

 5. Go to `http://localhost:3000/` for further instructions